Pawelkawka/DigitalScope/README.md

    <h1>DigitalScope</h1>
 </div>

-A lightweight real time screen magnifier overlay for Windows that lets you zoom in on the center of your screen
+A lightweight real time screen magnifier and crosshair overlay for Windows that lets you zoom in on the center of your screen and display customizable crosshairs

 <p align="center">
    <img src="assets/DSDemo.gif" alt="FluxTranslator" width="900">